-The miRNAs are usually transcribed from the introns and exons of the genes responsible for protein-coding or the intergenic areas.
+MiRNAs are usually transcribed from the introns and exons of the genes responsible for protein-coding or the intergenic areas.
 The transcription of the miRNA genes is the basis of primary transcripts, which contain the hairpin structure that consists of a terminal loop and a double-stranded stem.
-Later, there is then cleavage of the stem-loop structure with the help of the RNase III-like enzymes that are known as drosha and the binding partner DGCR8[76].
+Later, there is then cleavage of the stem-loop structure with the help of the RNase III-like enzymes that are known as Drosha and the binding partner DGCR8[76].
 The result is the formation of the precursor miRNA (pre-miRNA).

 There is then the transfer of pre-miRNA from the nucleus into the cytoplasm, and this is helped by exportin-5 and the accompanying co-factor Ran-GTP.
 The GTP is bound to the Ras-related nuclear protein.
 The cofactor is then processed into a structure that is duplex by the RNA polymerase II dicer.
-When miRNA binds to its target, it leads to the degradation of the target mRNA or the suppression of the mRNA translation[76].
+When an miRNA binds to its target, it leads to the degradation of the target mRNA or the suppression of the mRNA translation[76].
 Figure 3 depicts the entire process of miRNA biogenesis.

-More than 1500 miRNAs have been determined in the human genome involved in the cell processes, including the development of cells, the differentiation, proliferation, the process of death, the pathology, and defense against viruses.
+More than 1500 miRNAs have been determined in the human genome, which are involved in the cell processes, including the development, differentiation, and proliferation of cells, the process of death, the pathology, and defense against viruses.

-The miRNAs are essential in the process of the pathogenesis of HCV infection through the control of the signaling pathway.
-In this case, they play a role in the response of both the innate and adaptive immune systems.
-MiR-122 has been determined to be the most abundant miRNA in the normal liver parenchyma, and this accounts for more than 70% of the miRNA found in the hepatocytes[77].
+MiRNAs are essential in the process of the pathogenesis of HCV infection through the control of the signaling pathway.
+In this regard, they play a role in the response of both the innate and adaptive immune systems.
+MiR-122 has been determined to be the most abundant miRNA in the normal liver parenchyma, and it accounts for more than 70% of the miRNAs found in the hepatocytes[77].
 The miR-21 gene is located on chromosome 17, and it is highly conserved.
 Inside the cell, miRNA-21 is found in the cytosol and the extracellular exosome.
 At the organ level, miRNA is located in the bone marrow, lungs, kidney, peripheral blood, colon, intestines, and thyroid.

-When miR-122 binds to a 5’-untranslated region (5’-UTR) of the genomic constituent of HCV RNA, this is critical for the replication of the virus; this then stimulates translation of the viral protein and then protects HCV RNA that is uncapped from the process of degradation.
-Over time, the upregulation of the miR-21 Leads to the feedback of inhibition of type I interferon, which is mediated by the antiviral response.
+When miR-122 binds to a 5’-untranslated region (5’-UTR) of the genomic constituent of HCV RNA, which is critical for the replication of the virus, it then stimulates translation of the viral protein and then protects HCV RNA that is uncapped from the process of degradation.
+Over time, the upregulation of the miR-21 leads to the feedback of inhibition of type I interferon, which is mediated by the antiviral response.
 This then promotes viral replication[78].
-More, miR-21 is detected in the oncogenic miRNA and then controls the process of cell cycle and tumorigenesis.
+Moreover, miR-21 is detected in the oncogenic miRNA and controls the process of cell cycle and tumorigenesis.

-As indicated above, miR-21 is a contributor to the development of fibrogenesis in the muscles and various organs, the liver being one of them.
-Clinical data has been able to demonstrate that miR-21 is always upregulated in the liver of patients who have biliary atresia-induced liver fibrosis.
-The miR-21 can induce fibrosis through activation of the HSC and then collagen synthesis.
-The overexpression of miR-21 Leads to the promotion of oxidation, and this then increases the production of collagen, which in return, activates angiotensin.
-The miR-21 can affect the expression of several proteins through binding to the 3’-UTR of specific mRNAs.
+As indicated above, miR-21 is a contributor to the development of fibrogenesis in the muscles and various organs, including the liver.
+Clinical data has demonstrated that miR-21 is always upregulated in the liver of patients who have biliary atresia-induced liver fibrosis.
+MiR-21 can induce fibrosis through activation of HSCs and then collagen synthesis.
+The overexpression of miR-21 leads to the promotion of oxidation, and this then increases the production of collagen, which in return, activates angiotensin.
+MiR-21 can affect the expression of several proteins by binding to the 3’-UTR of specific mRNAs.
 This results in a complex interaction network as a result of downstream effects of the signaling pathways[76].
-Various signaling pathways have been identified to be the basis of the pathophysiological fibrosis process among the phosphoinositide 3-kinase, TGF-β/Smads, and the extracellular signal-regulated kinase (ERK)/mitogen-activated protein kinase pathways[79].
+Various signaling pathways have been identified to be the basis of the pathophysiological fibrosis process, including the phosphoinositide 3-kinase, TGF-β/Smads, and the extracellular signal-regulated kinase (ERK)/mitogen-activated protein kinase pathways[79].